Ethics and Compliance

 Ethics and Compliance Promotion Structure

 Fuji Xerox places great importance on ethics management.
-We introduced a groupwide Code of Conduct in 1997 that sets out the core conduct expectations and priorities for all employees.
-The code of conduct was revised in fiscal 2007 to better align with the UN Global Compact, which Fuji Xerox signed in fiscal 2002.
-This code of conduct was also translated and distributed to all overseas affiliates.
+We introduced a groupwide Code of Conduct in fiscal 1997 that sets out the core conduct expectations and priorities for all employees in accordance with our “Mission Statement” and “Shared Values”.
+The code of conduct was revised into the ALL-FX Code of Conduct in fiscal 2007 to ensure fulfillment of the UN Global Compact, which Fuji Xerox signed in fiscal 2002, and to respond to the changing needs of society.

 Since fiscal 2008, we have held companywide Compliance Training (general legal training) sessions at Fuji Xerox and domestic affiliates to improve understanding of basic legal matters, formulating training materials jointly with FUJIFILM Holdings Corporation and FUJIFILM Corporation, and implementing them in the form of a Legal Risk Assessment Test.